-The United States Army is a full-fledged constitutional service and the largest branch of the United States armed forces.
-The United States Army is tasked with carrying out military operations on land within the United States and in various countries as designated by the United States Army (led by the Secretary of Defense).
-It is acknowledged as one of the oldest as well as the largest military services of the United States, and one of the eight uniformed forces of the United States.
-What does the US Army do?
-When was the Army established?
-Below is all the information related to the history of the US Army as well as related aspects.
+The United States Army is the biggest branch of the United States armed forces and a full-fledged constitutional service.
+The United States Army is tasked with conducting military operations on land within the United States as well as in other countries as designated by the United States Army (led by the Secretary of Defense).
+It is recognized as one of the oldest and largest military services in the United States, as well as one of the eight uniformed forces.
+What does the United States Army do?
+When was the Army founded?
+All information about the history of the United States Army, as well as related topics, is provided below.

 The United States Army is a full-fledged constitutional service and the largest branch of the United States armed forces.
 The United States Army is tasked with carrying out military operations on land within the United States and in various countries as designated by the United States Army (led by the Secretary of Defense).
 It is acknowledged as one of the oldest as well as the largest military workforce of the United States, and one of the eight uniformed forces of the United States.